CLASSIFICATION NO. 422

 May require availability on an "on-call" basis.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license.
-Some positions require possession of valid Class B Commercial Driver's License (CDL) within 1 year of hire.
+Some positions require possession of a valid Class B Commercial Driver's License (CDL) with no restrictions in order to drive manual transmission and full air brake vehicles within 1 year of hire.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.

 Some positions must successfully pass a criminal history check which may include national or state fingerprint records check.